yhazir2017/tableView/README.md

-# Pre-work - Tip Calculator
+# Pre-work - Table View

 Table View is a table view application for iOS.